nihzh/nihzh.github.io/docs/Edinburgh/Computer Security.md

 - 2^56 to do an exhaustive search over the key space, 1997
 - affine approximations to DES, total attack time 2^43

-3DES: 3keys, 3 time slow than DES
+3DES: 3keys, enc-dec-enc, 3 time slow than DES
 2DES: meet-in-the-middle attack

 Encrypt `𝑀` using a block cipher operating on blocks of length `ℓ` when `|𝑀| ≠ ℓ`